PierreMishra/weather-data-project/README.md

 * `data_model.py`
 * `unit_test.py`

-It also uses the `api_swagger.json` to construct the Swagger/OpenAPI documentation.
+It also uses `api_swagger.json` to construct the Swagger/OpenAPI documentation.

 ### Database Design